LC MS and HPLC MS analysis in the laboratory

 Why use an LC-MS analysis laboratory?

-Our other technical resources
+Our other technical capabilities

 HPLC UV analysis